geomoose/geomoose-website/source/rfc/rfc-8.rst

    subset) of the features for a vector data source can take multiple seconds and should be avoided.
-This may imply a dual-layer approach (like the GeoMoose 2.8 implementation of editing): one read-only layer for display/selection, another layer for editing of a single feature.
+This may imply a dual-layer approach (like the GeoMoose 2.8 implementation of editing): one read-only layer for display of all the features, with another layer for editing of a single feature.
 A precedent for the dual-layer approach exists in GeoMoose 3.x for query operations using the ``query-as`` attribute on a WMS layer.